flanagansteve/Riggle/readme.md

 Coming soon:

-- 1. Automatic contract deployment, so that you can instantly get to testing your contract once the network console is presented to you
+- Automatic contract deployment, so that you can instantly get to testing your contract once the network console is presented to you
-- 2. automated testing
+- Automated testing
-- 3. a full fledged GUI so that you can have a nice IDE to drive you towards becoming a smart contract pro.
+- A full fledged GUI so that you can have a nice IDE to drive you towards becoming a smart contract pro.

 I've attached a quick guide for setting up a private ethereum development network to test on, to help you get started.
 Happy coding!
 And again, please leave feedback so I can make this tool as useful as possible.